 Furthermore, emotions are energy.
 They are wavering.
 They change from moment to moment.
 They come and go.
 They are like guests.
 They visit us only once in a while, while intuition is always there and clear about its choices.

-How to Trust Your Intuition and Develop It?
+How to Trust Your Intuition and Listen to Your Gut Feelings

 My intuition had been telling me to be a writer for years.
 It showed me lots of hints.
 But I refused to listen.
 Because to me, it didn’t make sense to be a writer in Singapore.
 My mind kept telling me I won’t be able to make a living as a writer in Singapore.
 It wasn’t until I had depression that it forced me to listen to my intuition.